GetintheLoop/painless-sqlalchemy/README.md

 ### Serialization

-*Serializing Models is easy now.
-Let's get all teachers and their students:*
+*Let's get all teachers and their students:*
 ```python
 Teacher.serialize(['name', 'students.name'])
 ```